 Para Taekwondo is both rewarding and fun for those with disabilities.
 The chance to compete against others at the Paralympics has it own special rewards and satisfaction.
 I did some research on the competitors and the events and this is what I found.

-What is Para Taekwondo?
 Para Taekwondo comes from traditional Taekwondo and has been modified to allow for people with physical impairments in their upper limbs to compete against one another.
-Para Taekwondo competitors for the Paralympics are judged in both sparring(Kyorugi) and forms (Poomsaes)

 Well explore more about the history and inclusion of Para Taekwondo in the Paralympics including information on how to qualify, the scoring and much more so lets get started!

 History of Para Taekwondo

 Para Taekwondo was established by the World Taekwondo in 2005 to accommodate athletes with disabilities.
 It was, however, until 2009 when the first-ever Para Taekwondo World Championship took place in Baku, Azerbaijan.

 Since then, it has been held in St. Petersburg, Russia (2010), Santa Cruz, Aruba (2012), Lausanne, Switzerland (2013), Moscow, Russia (2014), and Samsun, Turkey (2015).